 Residential Fence Permits

-To determine if you need a residential fence permit, answer the following questions:
+To determine if you need a residential fence permit, answer these questions:

 - Is there an existing fence?